-Between 2011 and 2012, a regional baseline assessment to analyse vulnerability was conducted in five landscapes of the Congo Basin as part of the ‘Climate Change and Forests in the Congo Basin: Synergies between Adaptation and Mitigation (COBAM)’ project.
-This briefing note summarises the results for the Virunga landscape around Volcanoes National Park in Rwanda along the borders of Uganda and the Democratic Republic of the Congo (DRC).
+A regional baseline assessment to analyse vulnerability was conducted in five landscapes of the Congo Basin as part of the ‘Climate Change and Forests in the Congo Basin: Synergies between Adaptation and Mitigation (COBAM)’ project (2011/12).
+The following information gives a summary of the results for the Virunga landscape around Volcanoes National Park in Rwanda along the borders of Uganda and the Democratic Republic of the Congo (DRC).

-1. Possible approaches to improve adaptive capacity include fostering agroforestry and restoring abandoned lands.
+Possible approaches to improve adaptive capacity include fostering agroforestry and restoring abandoned lands.
 However, as the shortage of available land prevents the establishment of large plantations, strategies need to be developed for marginal lands, and would then require coordination of multiple individual activities.
-Possible strategies would be to introduce mechanisms to reduce overexploitation of fuelwood and to encourage transformation and valorisation of residues.

 Pilot projects, such as those supported by the COBAM project, could lay the foundations for longer‑term solutions, as long as there is systematic learning that enables reflection and refinement along the way.
 This will require mechanisms to support the learning process and enable experimenting, monitoring and improving over time.
 The insights generated through the vulnerability baseline assessment in the Virunga landscape will be combined with more in‑depth research to generate recommendations to inform decision‑making and planning at local and national levels across countries in the Congo Basin.